-So you just got married, or you are considering getting married and wondering what the benefits will be in terms of your visa situation.
+So you are married to a Thai, or you are considering getting married to one, and wondering what the benefits will be in terms of your visa situation.

 I often get enquiries as to whether marrying a Thai national entitles a person to citizenship, or some sort of special resident status.
 The blunt answer is no.

-If that were the case we'd have every Tom, Dick and Harry from around the globe trying desperately to marry a Thai national to stay in Thailand.
-Well not quite everybody, most people have got more sense.
-Ha.
+If that were the case we'd have every Tom, Dick and Sally around the globe trying desperately to marry a Thai national to stay in Thailand.
+Well, not quite everybody, most people have got more sense (joke).

 Jokes aside, there is some benefit, and that is the opportunity to stay on a long (er) term basis.
-You won't be a citizen or permanent resident, but there is a way that you can stay in the country with your wife.
+You won't be a citizen or permanent resident, but there is a way that you can stay in the country with your wife or husband.

 And in this post I will break down this process in an easy-to-follow FAQ format.